spessasus/SpessaSynth/src/README.md

 `website/minify_website.sh`.
 It automatically calls `minify_processor.sh` too, so there's no need to call it every time.

 ## Bypassing the compilation
-Local Edition is used for debugging, hence it's possible to directly use the javascript code instead of the minified versions:
+Local Edition is used for debugging, hence it's possible to directly use the JavaScript code instead of the minified versions:

 ### Bypass frontend minification
 It can be done by editing `local_edition_index.html`: